Stevens-Mark/StevensMark_P11_18102021/README.md

 ## Objective
 Start the React project and develop the whole application, the React components, the React Router routes, following the Figma mockups (responsive!) and all the information given.
 Back-end / data : As the recruitment of the person in charge of the Back-End is not finished, there is no backend for the moment.
-The last 20 housing ads in aJSON file can be used to build the corresponding Front-End.
+The last 20 housing ads in a JSON file can be used to build the corresponding Front-End.

 ## Technical constraints